servicemeshbook/byok/README.md

 -rw-r--r-- 1 vikram 197609 5.2G Jul 21 09:44 osdisk.vmdk
 -rw-r--r-- 1 vikram 197609 277K Jul 21 09:44 vmware.log
 ```

+Copy above directory to your backup drive for use it later.

+## Power up VM

+Locate `kube01.vmx` and right click to open it either using `VMware Player` or `VMware WorkStation`.

+Open `Terminal` and run `kubectl get pods -A` and wait for all pods to be ready and in `Running` status.

 ## Conclusion